information

 5. 5.
 The conditions under which the work may resume.

-2. B. The stop work order will be posted by the Director at a conspicuous location at the site.
-In addition, a copy of the order will either be personally delivered or sent to the property owner (and any person authorized to act on the owner’s behalf, if identified) by regular first-class mail.
+2. B. The stop work order will be posted by the City Administrator at a conspicuous location at the site.
+In addition, a copy of the order will either be personally delivered or sent to the property owner and any person authorized to act on the owner’s behalf, if identified, by regular first-class mail.

 4. D. A stop work order is effective upon posting.

-5. E. When an emergency condition exists, the Director may issue a stop work order orally.
-The Director will then issue a written notice as provided under Section A., above, within one working day.
+5. E. When an emergency condition exists, the City Administrator may issue a stop work order orally.
+The City Administrator will then issue a written notice as provided under Subsection A., above, within one working day.

-6. F. The Director may issue a stop work order for work commenced without a required permit.
+6. F. The City Administrator may issue a stop work order for work commenced without a required permit.

-7. G. The Director may impose a penalty as set forth in the Enforcement Fee and Penalty Schedule adopted by the City Council when a stop work order is issued.
-The stop work order penalty may be assessed daily for each day the violation or condition giving rise to the order continues.
+7. G. The City Administrator may impose a penalty as set forth in the adopted Enforcement Fee and Penalty Schedule when a stop work order is issued.
+The stop work order penalty may be assessed for each day the violation or condition giving rise to the order continues.

-8. H. Review of Stop Work Order by the Director.
+8. H. Review of stop work order by the City Administrator:

 1. 1.
-If a property owner (and any person authorized to act on the owner’s behalf) has received a stop work order as described in this Section and the property owner (and any person authorized to act on the owner’s behalf) believes the order has been issued in error, the property owner (and any person authorized to act on the owner’s behalf) may request that the order be reviewed by the Director.
-The property owner (and any person authorized to act on the owner’s behalf) must submit a written request to the Director within 15 calendar days of the date of the order.
-The written request shall be submitted together with all evidence that supports the request.
+If a property owner or any person authorized to act on the owner’s behalf has received a stop work order as described in this Section and the recipient believes the order has been issued in error, the recipient may request that the order be reviewed by the City Administrator.
+The recipient must submit a written request to the Director within 15 calendar days of the date of the order.
+The written request must be submitted together with all evidence that supports the request.
 Work subject to a stop work order may not be resumed until approved according to Subsection A. of this Section.
-Following review, the Director will issue a written determination.
-The Director’s determination will be served on the property owner (and any person authorized to act on the owner’s behalf) by regular mail.
+Following review, the City Administrator will issue a written determination.
+The City Administrator’s determination will be served on the property owner and any person authorized to act on the owner’s behalf by regular mail.

 2. 2.
-A property owner (and any person authorized to act on the owner’s behalf) may appeal the Director’s written determination to the Code Hearings Officer in accordance with Portland City Code Chapter 22.10.
+A property owner or any person authorized to act on the owner’s behalf may appeal the City Administrator’s written determination to the Code Hearings Officer in accordance with Portland City Code Chapter 22.10.

 3. 3.
-Nothing in this Chapter limits the authority of the Director to initiate a code enforcement proceeding under Title 22.
+Nothing in this Chapter limits the authority of the City Administrator to initiate a code enforcement proceeding under Portland City Code Title 22.